-The District serves the educational needs of Maricopa County through ten accredited colleges, two skill centers, and the Maricopa Corporate College.
-The colleges and skill centers are managed by eleven college presidents and two directors.
-District-wide administrative and support services are centralized and administered by the Chancellor and five Vice Chancellors: Executive Vice Chancellor and Provost, Vice Chancellor for Business Services, Vice Chancellor for Human Resources, Vice Chancellor for Information Technology Services, and Vice Chancellor for Resource Development & Community Relations.
+The District serves the educational needs of Maricopa County through ten accredited colleges and three skill centers.
+The colleges and skill centers are managed by ten college presidents.
+District-wide administrative and support services are centralized and administered by the Chancellor, Provost, and Chief Operating Officer.